Skip to main content

 What Is the Role of Sleep-Dependent Growth Hormone Secretion?

-Another vital endocrine pathway linking sleep to is the secretion of Growth Hormone (GH).
+Another vital endocrine pathway linking sleep to ovarian function is the secretion of Growth Hormone (GH).
 The majority of pulsatile GH release occurs during the initial stages of deep sleep (slow-wave sleep).
 Chronic sleep disruption, which curtails the amount of time spent in this restorative phase, can significantly blunt GH secretion.

 GH is essential for overall metabolic health, and its role in female reproduction is becoming increasingly clear.
 Within the ovary, GH receptors are present on granulosa cells, and the hormone is involved in promoting follicular survival, enhancing the ovary’s sensitivity to gonadotropins like FSH, and supporting steroidogenesis.